jerobado/Study/ASP.NET Core/README.md

 **Razor Pages**
 - server-side rendered "page-based" websites
 - contain business logic, load data from a database, or use forms to allow user to submit information
+- generally refers to the page-based paradigm that combines routing, model binding and HTML generation using Razor views
+- a **<ins>Razor Page</ins>** represents a single "endpoint".
+It typically consists of two files: a `.cshtml` file containing the Razor view, and a `.cshtml.cs` file containing the page's `PageModel`.

+**Razor view**
+- also called Razor templates are used to generate HTML
+- they are typically used in the final stage of a Razor Page to generate the HTML response to send back to the user.
+- use `@model <modelname>` to access the model and render it to the user

+**Reflection**
+- in .NET allows you to obtain information about types in your application at runtime.
+You can use reflection to create instance of classes at runtime and to invoke and access them.

+**Reverse proxy**
+- external HTTP server outside your ASP.NET Core application (i.e. IIS, Apache HTTP, NGINX, etc.)

 **Route template**
 - is a URL pattern that is used to match against request URLs.
 They're strings of fixed values, like `/test`.